COVID-19 Shoot Guidelines

 ● A person within the team must be allocated on set to be responsible for monitoring Covid-19-related matters whether that is a health and safety officer hired by production or a nominated crew member.

-● All crew should be provided with an email confirmation of their engagement or call-sheet, for them to produce if the police question them on their travel to the location.
+● During any lockdowns, all crew should be provided with an email confirmation of their engagement or call-sheet, for them to produce if the police question them on their travel to the location.

 NB: a waiver of rights by a crew member in respect of their contracting COVID-19 is of no value - UK law does not permit excluding liability for causing injury or death through negligence, so a waiver is not part of this guidance.